PierfrancescoSoffritti/android-youtube-player/README.md

   return Unit.INSTANCE;
 }
 ```

 `ChromecastYouTubePlayerContext` is the entry point to the *chromecast-sender* library.
 Once it is created, it automatically starts listening for Chromecast connection events.
-The `ChromecastConnectionListener` you pass to the constructor will be used to do just that.
+The `ChromecastConnectionListener` passed to the constructor will be used to do just that.

 When a user clicks the `MediaRouteButton` a series of events will be triggered in the framework, use `ChromecastConnectionListener`'s callbacks to be notified of these events.